-One of my favorite ways to make roasted chicken pieces and one with a bit of a flavor twist is this Orange Balsamic Chicken.
-I love the sticky glaze and the flavor accents of the added spices.
+One of my favourite ways to make roasted chicken pieces and one with a bit of a flavour twist is this Orange Balsamic Chicken.
+I love the sticky glaze and the flavour accents of the added spices.

 It is pictured here with Carrot Raisin Rice Pilaf plus we served some steamed green beans and roasted carrots for an easy and fuss free weekday family dinner …or even when inviting friends for dinner over the holiday season or any time.

 Find over 200 more great chicken dinner ideas in our Chicken Recipes Category.

 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.